b2coutts/pxledit/README.md

 This is a very simple and minimalistic PNG editor, intended for small images, in particular, pixel art.
 It is operated entirely via the keyboard, and uses vim-like keybindings.
-One can see how to run it by typing `racket main.rkt --help`.
+One can see how to run it by typing `racket pxledit.rkt --help`.
 What follows is a brief explanation of the keybindings.

 Navigation